porekhov/CG_probeMD/README.md

 - numpy, sklearn

+The working directory should contain the following files from this repository:

+- insane_probes.py, slightly modified insane.py script with additional solvents (probes)
+- _martini, the forcefield parameters and topologies (including probe molecules)

+**Local Gromacs version**

+Alternatively, the same pipeline can be run using Gromacs.

+Requirements:

+- Same as above + Gromacs (version 2022.2 and later were tested), https://www.gromacs.org/

+The working directory should also contain the following files from this repository:

-Folders _martini and _mdp contain the forcefield parameters and topologies (including probe molecules) and Gromacs simulation parameters, respectively.
+- Folders _martini and _mdp, forcefield parameters and topologies (including probe molecules) and Gromacs simulation parameters, respectively

-dssp.py is a simple wrapper for the mdtraj dssp function.
+- dssp.py, a simple wrapper for the mdtraj dssp function

-insane_probes.py is a slightly modified insane.py script with additional solvents (probes).
+- insane_probes.py, slightly modified insane.py script with additional solvents (probes)

+- calc_dens_clusters.py, calculates densities and hot-spot clusters

 How to use: